SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

 * Min value: 0
 * Max value: 100
 * Icon ID: 0 (No icon is displayed)
+* Value optional: false

 Game and event names are limited to the following characters: Uppercase A-Z, the digits 0-9, hyphen, and underscore.

 For a list of available icons, see [Event icons][event-icons].

+If the `value_optional` key is set to true for an event, the handlers for the event will be processed each time it is updated, even if a value key is not specified in the data or if the value key matches the previously cached value.
+This is mainly useful for events that use context data rather than the event value to determine what to display, such as some OLED screen events or for `bitmap` type lighting events.

 [gamesense-client-repo]: https://github.com/cschuller/gamesense-client
 [unity-plugin-repo]: https://github.com/SteelSeries/unity-gamesense-client